WebberZone/top-10/readme.txt

 == Changelog ==

 = 1.9.9 =
+* New: Option to disable display of counts to non-admins.
+Check out the option 'Show number of views to non-admins'
+* Modified: New admin interface keeping mobile first in mind
+* Modified: Optimised widgets loading
 * Fixed: mySQL error messages due to improper escaping
-* Modified: Optimised widgets loading
+* Modified: Lot's of code optimisation and cleanup
-* Modified: New admin interface keeping mobile first in mind

 = 1.9.8.5 =
 * Modified: Including the author in the list will now use the Display Name which is set under “Display name publicly as” in the User Profile page